-Today, no matter where you are, with just a few clicks, you can access a plethora of space images right at your desktop and smartphone.
-Those colorful images of gigantic galaxies, nebula’s and mesmerizing gas clouds never fails to dazzle us.
-But the question in our hands is that do space really looks like the way we see them in these images?
-Well, let’s find out.
+Today, no matter where you are, you can access a plethora of space images right at your desktop and smartphone.
+Those colorful images of gigantic galaxies, nebulas, and mesmerizing gas clouds never fail to dazzle us.
+But does space really look like the way we see them in these images?
+Well, we are here to find out.

 The Electromagnetic Spectrum

 Before diving deep into this subject, we should first take a quick look at the electromagnetic spectrum.
-As you should know that humans can only see objects in the visible light spectrum, which is a narrow band stretching from 390-700 nm, the rest is undetectable to the human eye.
+As you should know, humans can only see objects in the visible light spectrum, which is a narrow band stretching from 390-700 nm., the rest is undetectable to the human eye.

-To scratch the great vastness of space, astronomers and scientists use different types of telescopes and satellites.
-These satellites are so powerful that they can observe thousands and thousands of light years away and produce quality images with great details for us to further scrutinize.
+To scratch the great vastness of space, astronomers and space scientists use different types of telescopes and satellites.
+These satellites are so powerful that they can observe thousands and thousands of light-years distance and produce quality images with great details for us to scrutinize further.

-One example of such instrument is the Hubble Space telescope.
-Not only the Hubble can see in visible light like ourselves, it can also observe distant objects in infrared and ultraviolet wavelengths.
-Almost all the original space images are taken in grayscale, those fabulous satellite images have no color.
-Then they are processed through different filters that allow to capture light from different important wavelengths.
+One example of such an instrument is the Hubble Space telescope.
+Not only the Hubble can see in visible light like ourselves, but it can also observe distant objects in infrared and ultraviolet wavelengths.

-One great example of such technique is this iconic picture of the Pillars of Creations.
+One great example of such a technique is this iconic picture of the Pillars of Creations.

-Famously known as the Pillars of Creation, Hubble took the image of elephant trunk and the star forming region in the Eagle Nebula, located at about 7,000 light years away from the Earth.
-With the help of infrared wavelength, Hubble was able to take a deep look at the star forming inside these gigantic structures which won’t be possible in the visible spectrum.
+The Pillars of Creation is an image of interstellar gas and dust in the Eagle Nebula, located about 7,000 light-years away in the constellation Serpens.
+With the help of infrared wavelength, Hubble was able to take an in-depth look at the star-forming inside these gigantic structures, which wouldn’t be possible in the visible spectrum.

-There is an another type of space image that you see more frequently and that’s the artist’s impression.
-Every now and then, we have to let our imagination do the trick and in space imagery, this is quite essential.
+Another type of space image that you see more frequently; an artist’s impression.
+Now and then, we have to let our imagination do the trick, and in space imagery, this is quite essential.
 Let’s consider one of the most famous artistic works of the TRAPPIST-1f.